shaysugg/Notes/iOS-study/RW Expert Swift/Good API Design.md

 ## What is the core of your API?
 (Access Levels)
 ![[access-levels.png]]
 You may want to use final for forbidding inheritance capabilities on a class.
-* you can go to the `related items` icon (picture below) and select `Generated Interfaces` to have an overal view of how your class api looks
+* you can go to the `related items` icon (picture below) and select `Generated Interfaces` to have an overall view of how your class api looks
 ![[related-items.png]]
 ## Modern language features
 [[Modern language features]]